UCSB-CS-Graduate-Representatives/UCSB-CS-Graduate-Representatives.github.io/positions/index.md

 * * *
 <br/>

-<h2 id="commitee_executives">Committee Executives</h2>
+<h2 id="executive_committee">Executive Committee</h2>
-The elected GREPs select from among themselves a secretary, treasurer, and president.
+In the first stage of elections, the CS graduate students elect the three executive members, namely the president, treasurer and the secretary.
 The secretary keeps the meeting minutes and distributes them via e-mail to all GREPs.
 The treasurer tracks the GREPs' funds and manages the budget for the Spring BBQ.
-The president calls meetings as appropriate (at least once per month) and runs the election for the next term with the help of the representative to the Public Relations Committee.
+The president calls meetings as appropriate (at least once per month) and runs the election for the non-exec positions for the current year and later for the new executive committee for the next year.

 <h2 id="gsa_representatives">GSA Representatives</h2>
 It is the responsibility of our department representatives (1 or 2) to the GSA, to attend the General Assembly meetings and represent the Computer Science graduate students.
 Representatives are responsible for passing along to the